 Kundri/Kundru/Tindora – Not a regular veggie in Bengali cuisine!

 This is one of the simplest ways of making Dondakaya fry or Kundru ki sabji without much fuss.
 Only a handful of ingredients and you have a slightly tangy and flavourful stir-fry.
-This Kundri Sabji bhaji is a no-onion, garlic recipe which is also vegan, gluten-free, dairy-free and nuts-free recipe.
+This Kundri Sabji bhaji is a no-onion, garlic recipe that is also vegan, gluten-free, dairy-free, and nuts-free recipe.

 - Kundri or Tindora